Residential aged care

 The Australian aged care system provides subsidised care and support, through a range of services, to people who can no longer live without assistance.

-Following the recent passage of the Aged Care and Other Legislation Amendment (Royal Commission Response) Bill 2022, IHPA will take on the role of providing costing and pricing advice on aged care as it is renamed to the Independent Health and Aged Care Pricing Authority (IHACPA).
+Following the recent passage of the Aged Care and Other Legislation Amendment (Royal Commission Response) Bill 2022, the Independent Health and Aged Care Pricing Authority (IHACPA) took on the role of providing costing and pricing advice on aged care as it is renamed from the Independent Hospital Pricing Authority (IHPA).